Pervis Estupiñán: Club career

+Early career

 Born in Esmeraldas, Estupiñán joined LDU Quito's youth setup in 2011, aged 13.
 He was promoted to the first team ahead of the 2015 season, and made his professional debut on 1 February of that year by starting in a 1–0 home win against El Nacional.

-Watford and Following Loans
+Watford and following loans

 An undisputed starter for the club, Estupiñán was sold to Premier League club Watford on 29 July 2016, being immediately loaned to Granada CF and assigned to the latter's B-team in Segunda División B.

 Estupiñán made his La Liga debut on 5 April 2017, starting in a 0–0 away draw against Deportivo de La Coruña.
 On 17 July, he was loaned to Segunda División side UD Almería for one year.

 On 9 August 2018, Estupiñán agreed to a one-year loan deal with RCD Mallorca in the second division.
 The following 3 July, after achieving promotion, he signed a two-year loan deal with CA Osasuna, also freshly promoted.

 Villarreal

-On 16 September 2020, Estupiñán signed a seven-year contract with Spanish side Villarreal for an initial fee of £15 million.
+On 16 September 2020, Estupiñán signed a seven-year contract with Spanish side Villarreal for an initial fee of £14.9 million.

+During his spell at the Valencian club, Estupiñán was a member of the squad that won the 2020–21 UEFA Europa League and reached the semi-finals of the 2021–22 UEFA Champions League.